EssayOperator playbook

 For a typical small business — a 12-seat café, a 3-location grocery, an e-commerce dropshipper, a cabinet shop — the largest line item on the income statement is not rent, not payroll, not marketing.
 It is cost of goods.
 In food service, ingredients run 28–35% of revenue.
 In retail, COGS routinely exceeds 60%.
 In light manufacturing, components consume 50–70% of every dollar in.
 The single biggest determinant of whether a small business survives the year is whether it bought the right things, in the right quantities, at the right prices, and at the right times.

-And yet procurement — the discipline of buying — is the most under-instrumented function in the SMB technology stack.
-Accounting has QuickBooks.
-Payments have Stripe.
-Marketing has Klaviyo.
-Customer support has Intercom.
-Payroll has Gusto.
-Procurement has a Google Sheet, an inbox, and a phone call.
+And yet procurement — the discipline of buying — is one of the most under-instrumented functions in the SMB technology stack.
+Accounting has purpose-built ledgers.
+Payments have processors.
+Payroll has dedicated systems.
+Procurement often still has a spreadsheet, an inbox, and a phone call.

 The gap is not for lack of attempted solutions.
-NetSuite, SAP Business One, Acumatica, Microsoft Dynamics, Sage Intacct, Epicor, Infor, Odoo, ECI, Brightpearl, Cin7, Fishbowl — all of these claim to handle procurement.
-None of them are deployed in any meaningful number of businesses under 50 employees.
+NetSuite, SAP Business One, Acumatica, Microsoft Dynamics, Sage Intacct, Epicor, Infor, Odoo, ECI, Brightpearl, Cin7, Fishbowl — all of these can touch procurement.
+Most are not designed for the self-serve, under-50-employee buyer who needs value this week.
 The reason is structural.
 Enterprise ERPs are sold by the implementation, not the seat.
-They require six-month onboarding cycles, a six-figure budget, and a dedicated systems analyst.
-The SMB owner-operator who is making purchasing decisions at 11pm after closing is not the customer.
-They never were.
+They often require long onboarding cycles, a serious budget, and someone responsible for system administration.
+The SMB owner-operator who is making purchasing decisions at 11pm after closing is not the primary customer.

 What the SMB owner-operator has instead is what we will call the artisanal procurement stack: a recurring spreadsheet of items and quantities, an email folder of supplier replies, a calendar reminder for Tuesday's order, a set of memorized phone numbers, a WhatsApp thread per vendor, a stack of paper receipts, and a quiet anxiety that something has been forgotten.
 This stack works.
-It works for tens of millions of businesses.
-It is also the single largest source of operational drag in the SMB economy.
+It works for millions of businesses.
+It is also a persistent source of operational drag.
 Every hour the operator spends reconciling a confirmation email is an hour they are not spending on the customer.

-The thesis of this essay is that the artisanal procurement stack is about to be replaced — not by the descendants of ERPs, but by a fundamentally different category of system whose primitives are workflows, language models, and bidirectional supplier graphs rather than configurable modules and journal entries.
-The replacement will happen during the second half of this decade.
-By 2030, an SMB owner who is still managing reorders by spreadsheet will look the way a 2010 founder looked who was still doing payroll by hand.
+The thesis of this essay is that the artisanal procurement stack is vulnerable to replacement — not by the descendants of ERPs, but by a fundamentally different category of system whose primitives are workflows, language models, and bidirectional supplier graphs rather than configurable modules and journal entries.
+If the category develops the way we expect, spreadsheet-driven reordering will increasingly look like manual payroll: possible, but hard to defend once a better workflow is available.

 II.
 Why the middle was empty